apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 The following order rules are being followed when trying to resolve a servlet for a given request URL and request method and multiple candidates would match.
 Then the following candidate is being picked (if one rule doesn't lead to one winner, the next rule is being evaluated):

 1. The one with the highest number of matching selectors + extension
-2. The one which is registered to a resource type closest to the requested one (when traversing the resource type hierarchy up)
+2. The one which is registered to a resource type closest to the requested one (when traversing the resource type hierarchy up), refer to section [Resource Type Inheritance](#Resource Type Inheritance) for more details
 3. The one with the highest `service.ranking` property

 In case of an `OptingServlet` not matching the next candidate is being used.

+### Resource Type Inheritance

+While not exactly part of our discussion, resource type inheritance as implemented for [SLING-278](https://issues.apache.org/jira/browse/SLING-278) plays a vital role in servlet resolution.

+Each resource type may have a resource super type, which may be defined in various ways.
+One example is having a `sling:resourceSuperType` property in the node addressed by the resource type.
+See [http://www.mail-archive.com/sling-dev@incubator.apache.org/msg02365.html](http://www.mail-archive.com/sling-dev@incubator.apache.org/msg02365.html) and [SLING-278](http://issues.apache.org/jira/browse/SLING-278) for more details.

+If a resource type has no explicit resource super type, the resource super type is assumed to be "sling/servlet/default".
+That is the resource type used for default script selection is also acting as a basic resource type much like java.lang.Object does for other types in the Java language.

 ## Error Handler Servlet(s) or Scripts